veracityidinc/gwt-polymer-elements/README.md

 - Only Chrome has full native support for Web Components nowadays, therefore, to make your project work with all modern browsers, you have to include the WebComponents Polyfill.

-  If you use the polymer components as `Widgets`, the library will lazy load it when needed.
-Otherwise load it very early in your `.html` host page as it is shown in the following code.
+    Load it very early in your `.html` host page as it is shown in the following code.

 ```html
 <head>